periareon/req-compile/README.rst

 Compile for a group of projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Qer can discover requirements that are grouped together on the filesystem.
+Req-Compile can discover requirements that are grouped together on the filesystem.
 The
 ``req-candidates`` command will print discovered projects and with the ``--paths-only`` options
 will dump their paths to stdout.
 This allows recursive discovery of projects that you
 may want to compile together.